 Importing Models

-A typical notebook has two cells: an import cell and a query cell.
+A typical notebook starts with an import cell followed by one or more query cells.

 Cell 1 — Import your model: